vim-advent-calendar/ideas/markzen-mappings.md

 ie. help buffers created with `:help`.
 The mapping jumps to the next tag in the current buffer.
 Obviously, this only makes sense in help buffers, so we should not make this mapping global.
-Again, note the `<silent>` modifier, sicne we don't want to show this on the command line each type we use the mapping.
+Again, note the `<silent>` modifier, sicne we don't want to show this on the command-line each time we use the mapping.

 Here is the backward-jumping version of the mapping:

     nnoremap <silent><buffer> zh
      \:call search('<Bar>[^ <Bar>]\+<Bar>\<Bar>''[A-Za-z0-9_-]\{2,}''','b')<cr>

-#### Unique
+#### Unique: Is This Seat Taken?

 `<unique>` prevents the clobbering of an existing mapping on the same LHS.
-This can be useful for plugin authors, who want to offer default mappings but are still careful not to override users' own mappings:
+This can be useful for plugin authors, who want to offer default mappings but are still careful not to override the users' own mappings:

     nnoremap <unique><silent> <LocalLeader>a :call ThisPluginFunction()<cr>

 If there already is a mapping on `<LocalLeader>a`, then the `nnoremap` above will fail (the error can be silenced with `silent! nnoremap <unique> ...`).
-`<LocalLeader>` stands for some user-defined key, typically used for buffer-local settings.
+`<LocalLeader>` is expanded to some user-defined key, and is typically used for buffer-local settings.

-#### Expr
+#### Expr-esso: What Else To Eval

-`<expr>` is a very useful modifier, perhaps a bit more difficult to grasp than those above.
-It changes the meaning of the RHS: it is no longer a sequence of keys to run like a macro, but an *expression* that will be evaluated each time the mapping is triggered, and the result of that evaluation will be a string containing the key sequence to run.
+`<expr>` changes the meaning of the RHS: it is no longer a sequence of keys to run like a macro, but an *expression* that will be evaluated each time the mapping is triggered, and the result of that evaluation will be a string containing the key sequence to run.
 So this is a level of indirection to make things more dynamic; typically, it contains some conditional to either run one sequence or the other.
 Here's an example:

     inoremap <expr> jk pumvisible() ? "<C-e>" : "<Esc>"

-This is the "classic" `jk` to exit insert mode, with a twist: if a pop-up menu is visible (this is the menu with completion candidates), then it will close it with `<C-e>` instead of exiting insert mode with `<Esc>`.
-The whole RHS is a single expression, here, a ternary conditional, and when you hit `jk`, the expression is evaluated: the pumvisible() function is called, returning true or false depending on whether a pop-up menu is visible, and if it is then the expression evaluates to `<C-e>`, otherwise it evaluates to `<Esc>`.
+This is the "classic" `jk` to exit insert mode, with a twist: if the pop-up menu is visible (this is the menu with completion candidates), then it will close it with `<C-e>` instead of exiting insert mode with `<Esc>`.
+The whole RHS is a single expression, here, a ternary conditional, and when you hit `jk`, the expression is evaluated: the pumvisible() function is called, returning true or false depending on whether the pop-up menu is visible, and if it is then the expression evaluates to `<C-e>`, otherwise it evaluates to `<Esc>`.
 The result of that evaluation becomes the final RHS.